ananace/ruby-matrix-sdk/README.md

 A Ruby gem for easing the development of software that communicates with servers implementing the Matrix protocol.

+Live YARD documentation can be found at; http://aleol57.gitlab-pages.liu.se/ruby-matrix-sdk

 ## Example usage